galip16/Github_API/README.md

 # Github_API

-### In this app you will find the most popular repository on github.
+### In this app you will find the most popular repositories on github.
 You will also be able to see the repositories of the username you want.

 #### Getting Started with Create React App